 In 2004, Dr. Rudin completed his Cardiology Fellowship in Chicago, IL, at Northwestern Memorial Hospital, moving directly on to his Cardiac Electrophysiology Fellowship in 2006.
 The skills he learned, as well as the connections he made, allowed him to carve out a niche for himself in the field of cardiology.
 Cardiac arrhythmias, namely Atrial fibrillation, is Dr. Rudin’s main point of focus.
 Dr. Rudin and a fellow cardiovascular surgeon developed a novel procedure to deal with the condition.
 His “Cooperative Atrial fibrillation Ablation” is used to deal with the life-threatening condition in which there is uncoordinated beating of the heart at upwards of 400 times per minute.
 The Cooperative Atrial fibrillation Ablation is catheter-based and can be performed as an outpatient procedure, which Dr. Rudin has conducted with high success rates of limiting or eliminating the frequency of the abnormal rhythm.

-Andrew Rudin MD, currently based out of New York, NY is a cardiologist licensed in New York, New Jersey, Illinois, and Tennessee.
+Andrew Rudin MD, currently based out of New York, NY is a cardiologist licensed in New York, Illinois, and Tennessee.
 Aside from his love of medicine and dedication to helping people attain better heart health, Dr. Andrew Rudin enjoys watching Eli Manning and the New York Giants tear up defenses on their road to another Super Bowl ring.